ibm-js/deliteful/tests/README.md

 #### Sauce Labs configuration

-If you don't already have a Sauce Labs account, you can create a free one using the [Open Sauce](https://saucelabs.com/opensauce) scheme for OSS developers:
+If you don't already have a Sauce Labs account, you can create one on their website, choosing the scheme that best fit your situation (Note that they ofer a free one for OSS developpers, [Open Sauce](https://saucelabs.com/opensauce)):

 1. Navigate to https://saucelabs.com/signup in your browser;
-2. Select the _Open Sauce - $0_ plan and fill up the form to create your account.
+2. Select the subscription plan you want and fill up the form to create your account.

 Once your account has been created, setup your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables as they are listed on https://saucelabs.com/appium/tutorial/3.